Peter Stackpole: Personal life

 Stackpole married Dutch-born artist Hebe Daum in 1937.
 One year his senior, she was a photographer, muralist and painter known for her New Deal artwork as an assistant to Suzanne Scheuer.
 While living in Los Angeles, their daughter Katharine was born in 1941, another daughter Trena (known as Anne) in 1946, and their son Timothy was born in 1949.
 In 1951, Stackpole shifted to Life magazine's New York office, and the family took up residence in nearby Darien, Connecticut.
 Upon retiring in 1961, Stackpole returned to live in the Oakland Hills with his wife.
 After losing their home to fire, the Stackpoles moved to Novato, California, where Hebe died in 1993.

 Stackpole taught photography for many years at Academy of Art College.

 In 1991, Stackpole assisted the Oakland Museum of California in assembling a double gallery showing of his photographs, including a section titled "Peacetime to Wartime" and a section called "Mr. Stackpole Goes to Hollywood".
 During this effort, in October the Oakland firestorm of 1991 destroyed his home including the majority of his prints and negatives.
 Stackpole narrowly escaped the fire carrying 50 of his Saipan photos; other saved prints include those that were already at the museum, and the ones that had been used to create the new photo book Peter Stackpole, Life in Hollywood 1936–1952.
 In the fire, Stackpole lost all of his cameras, his notes from thousands of assignments, and all of his color photographs.
 Some 50 paintings by his wife burned in the conflagration, and various sculptures by his father Ralph Stackpole were destroyed.
 Stackpole had begun to work on his planned autobiography, titled Go Get 'Em, Tiger, but the papers burned.
 He resumed work on but never completed the book.
 In Novato, he died in May 1997 of congestive heart failure.

-Trivia

-During Peter Stackpole's time at Life magazine he made the photos for the "now-vaguely-sinister, then-celebratory" article “Throwaway Living”, published in 1955.
-This staged photo marked the celebration of single-use products, showcasing a variety of plastic items like cutlery, straws, plates, and cups being triumphantly tossed into the air.
-Today, these impactful pictures are often shown in (scientific) articles on plastic pollution, symbolizing the cultural shift that led to widespread environmental challenges caused by the introduction of single-use plastics by the general public.